supahero1/diep.io/multibox/README.md

 Knowing all of the above, I guess you are all set to conquer the world with this multibox!
 There are a few more options, but they are rather understandable, and most of all, you can test them out yourself.
 They also have a help page once you click the question mark next to them.

+Obviously, to use more than 2 tanks, you will need a working VPN.
+A free one is for instance Hoxx VPN.
+It has limited bandwidth though, so never use it on youtube etc, or you will be locked out for the rest of the day.
+Use it only on diep.io (autoamtically all new tabs you open will have it on too so watch out).

 I am absolutely **NOT** opened for suggestions.
 If there are bugs, you can submit an issue, but I might as well not fix it.